We're open Saturday and Sunday, Noon to 5 PM

 Ewing Young Farm is a working thoroughbred farm that charms visitors with the natural beauty of its horses, barns, trees, pastures, roadways, and ponds.
 Another family business, Oakhurst Equine Veterinary Services, has operated on the Farm since 1996 and is well-known among horse breeders, owners, and enthusiasts.

-Due to significant growth in Oakhurst’s business at the Farm, we are reconsidering our plan to locate in the Oakhurst stallion barn.
-We are reviewing site options for a new tasting room location closer to the existing Distillery.
+Due to significant growth in Oakhurst’s business at the Farm, we have changed from our original plan to locate in the Oakhurst stallion barn.

-At the Tasting Tent you will be able to sample and purchase our Ewing Young Spirits™, check out the distillery, and enjoy the Farm’s scenery, especially the pond and the magnificent Ewing Young Oak™, an Oregon Heritage Tree.
+In the meantime, we are open for business in our heated Tasting Tent right next to the Distillery, where you can taste and purchase Ewing Young spirits, check out the distillery, and enjoy the Farm’s scenery, especially the pond and the magnificent Ewing Young Oak™, an Oregon Heritage Tree.

 Ewing Young is a Federally-registered trademark.